About Chronicle Data

 To protect privacy, we have suppressed data from Ipeds when there are fewer than three individuals.

-Faculty and staff pay data come from the U.S. Department of Education’s Integrated Postsecondary Education Data System (IPEDS), comprising degree-granting colleges that participate in Title IV funding.
+Faculty and staff pay data come from the U.S. Department of Education’s Integrated Postsecondary Data System (Ipeds), comprising degree-granting colleges that participate in Title IV funding.
 The faculty data refer to full-time, nonmedical, instructional staff (either “instructional only” or “instructional combined with research and/or public service”) as of November 1 of the corresponding academic year.

 Academic rank is usually assigned by each institution and includes Professors, Associate professors, Assistant professors, Instructors, Lecturers, and No academic rank.